philipBst/invoice-app/README.md

 docker compose up
 ```

-## Great! the development server should br up and running on port 5173
+## Great! the development server should be up and running on port 5173